THE MYSTICAL WORLD OF AJANTA CAVES –A GUIDE

 Cave 18 is not a cave, we repeat not a cave.
 It’s just a counting error.
 Also, isn’t it hilarious?

-Cave 19 is decked in various intricately carved figures and decorative motifs.
+The Cave 9 is decked in various intricately carved figures and decorative motifs.
 Most eye-catching of which is Buddha offering his begging bowl to his son Rahul right at the entry door.
 Furthermore, there is a standing Buddha carved on the front of the Stupa whose umbrella-like crown almost touches the roof.
 You’ll find Buddha is every possible pose here.
 And, that is something you should definitely look out for if you have come to Ajanta, don’t you think?

 CAVE 26– Final Showdown!

 Ajanta caves painting here in cave 26 amazingly illustrate the demise of Buddha and the assault of Mara during Buddha’s penance.
 Well, it is the perfect climax to the Ajanta trip as it ends with Lord Buddha, don’t you think?

 When to visit Ajanta Caves?